xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 Follow these steps:

-1. Sign in [Katalon TestOps](https://testops.katalon.io/login?redirect=%252F%253F) and go to the Project you want to create a Git Repository for.
+1. Sign in to [Katalon TestOps]( https://testops.katalon.io/login) and go to the Project you want to create a Git Repository for.

    Go to **Configurations** > **Script Repositories**.